 The easiest way to earn ANA Mileage Club miles is through credit cards that earn Amex Membership Rewards points.
 Get enough, and you can transfer them on a 1:1 basis straight to your ANA Mileage Club account.
 You've got a few options to earn the points.

-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least a 100,000-point welcome bonus after spending $6,000 within the first six moths.
+One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least an 80,000-point welcome bonus after spending $6,000 within the first six moths.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.

 Factor in the points you'll earn for that spending, and you'll have nearly enough miles for two roundtrip business class flights to Europe.
 Plus, there are plenty of other Amex Platinum benefits like extensive lounge access, up to $400 in credits split between airline fees and Uber rides, credits that completely cover the cost of CLEAR and either Global Entry or TSA PreCheck, and more.